x186k/webrtc-http-access-protocol/draft-elliott-whap.md

 # Comparison to WHIP: WebRTC HTTP Ingress Protocol

-WHIP is the WebRTC HTTP Ingress Protocol, an IETF draft: [@I-D.ietf-wish-whip].
+WHIP is the WebRTC HTTP Ingress Protocol, described in the IETF draft: [@I-D.ietf-wish-whip].
 It is natural to ask what is the different between WHIP and WHAP?
 We believe that WHIP and WHAP are complementary, and mostly do not compete for the same use-cases.
 WHAP was partly inspired by WHIP.

 ## WHIP is for Cloud Ingest, WHAP is for Cloud Egress

-The WHIP draft [@I-D.ietf-wish-whip, section Abstract] states "WebRTC based ingest of content into streaming servics and/or CDNs."
+The WHIP draft [@I-D.ietf-wish-whip, section Abstract] states that WHIP is for the "WebRTC based ingest of content into streaming servics and/or CDNs."
 So, let's imagine an end-to-end real-time broadcast originating in Madrid and terminating in Los Angeles.
 The broadcast might start in a browser in Madrid where audio/video is carried using WebRTC.
-The broadcaster could alternatively be using a software tool like Open Broadcast Studio [@obs].
-The broadcaster could be using WHIP from either the browser or software tool to send media to a cloud-based network for redistribution.
-Viewers could then use WHAP to connect from their browsers to the cloud-based network to receive and consume audio/video media.
+This WebRTC session could be setup to a cloud-based SFU using WHIP.
+Viewers could then use WHAP to connect from their browsers to the cloud-based SFU to receive and consume the audio/video media.

 # Use Cases {#usecases}